 I will always be looking for that next image which is always just around the next corner...

 After starting off my humble journey with 2 Fujifilm APS-C cameras I then wanted a full frame camera with much better auto-focus capabilities.
-I chose the Sony A7iii and because I now know the importance of having high quality glass I invested in the Sigma 24-70 f2.8.
-Shortly after getting used to the camera and absolutely loving it I now also have the Samyang 85mm f1.4.
-This was a no brainer due to me being a big portrait fan!
+I chose the Sony A7iii, but recently moved to the Sony A7Cii.
+This an absolute powerhouse and I love it!!

 In time I will be adding a quality wide-angle zoom, probably a Sigma 16-28 f2.8 as this will come in handy for landscapes and architecture.